Fo-Nu-NLP-TG/FoNu_NLP_TG/README.md

 FoNu_NLP_TG ("Fo Nu" means "speak" in Ewe, and TG stands for Togo) is a research project focused on experimenting, exploring, and fine-tuning transformers, with a special emphasis on applications for Togolese languages.

+## Project Documentation

+For a comprehensive explanation of the project structure and components, see the [Project Structure Documentation](PROJECT_STRUCTURE.md).

 ## Project Blog

 We've started a blog to document our progress and share insights about transformer models and NLP.
 The blog is available in multiple formats: